NatFreNatGal/chatgpt-api/readme.md

 ### Usage - Azure ChatGPT API

-It is based on ChatGPT API, need one additial parameter, deployModel, which is the deployment name of your Azure ChatGPT model.
+It is based on ChatGPT API, usage is the similar to ChatGPT API.
+To start, it needs one additial parameter, deployModel, which is the deployment name of your Azure ChatGPT model.

 ```ts
 async function main() {